Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

 Design makes an important contribution to the preservation of the environment.
 It conserves resources and minimizes physical and visual pollution throughout the lifecycle of the product.

-There are three areas where your business can significantly impact sustainability: product packaging design, brand identity, and web design.
+There are three areas where your business can significantly impact sustainability: product packaging, brand identity, and website design.

 These areas are responsible for some of the highest outputs of waste and an increased carbon footprint.